phnx-im/docs/src/spec/delivery_service.md

 The delivery service keeps track of groups and (pseudonymous) group membership.

-TODO: For each operation below, include a 'validation' subsection that includes the validation steps performed by the DS.
+TODO: (future work, i.e. long term) For each operation below, include a 'validation' subsection that includes the validation steps performed by the DS.

 ## DS configuration options